 Nazareth is basically in a bowl.
 The Basilica and the main road are in the lowest and flattest part, and that's where first-century Nazareth was and where Jesus would have grown up.
 It's a steep climb up from there to the hospital.
 Once you get to the hospital, there are 189 steps from the hospital entrance to our apartment.

-(no, I didn't tilt the camera funny)
+See what I met by steep? (no, I didn't tilt the camera funny) |

 Above the bowl and on the other side of the mountain is Nazareth Illit, a predominately Jewish town.
 It's listed as "Upper Nazareth" in the map.